-The environmental issues Thailand facing are many and varied.
-These include poor water, air and soil quality as well as biodiversity loss.
-Poaching, kidnapping of wild animals, deforestation, and unsustainable tourism threaten Thailand’s land and marine habitats and wildlife.
-The Thai government is constantly updating and improving environmental legislation and practices, and local and international non-governmental organisations and community groups can assist with achieving these conservation outcomes.
+Tourism is growing at an incredible rate in Southern Thailand, often with little consideration for the effects on the environment.
+We work with the community to increase awareness of the importance of preserving their natural resources.
+The environmental issues that Thailand faces are many and varied.
+These include poor quality water, air and soil, as well as biodiversity loss.
+In addition, poaching, kidnapping of wild animals, deforestation, and unsustainable tourism threaten Thailand’s land and marine habitats and wildlife.
+Fortunately, the Thai government is constantly updating and improving environmental legislation and practices.
+In line with this, we assist local and international non-governmental organisations and community groups by working towards contributory conservation outcomes.

-A large part of the environmental aspect of our project involves working alongside our partners at the Royal Thai Navy Sea Turtle Conservation Centre and the Phang Nga Coastal Fisheries Research and Development Centre.
-These are head-start centres, where turtle hatchlings are reared until they are between 6 and 9 months old before being released back into the wild.
-Turtle populations the world over are threatened, and it is estimated that only around 1 in 1000 hatchlings survive to reach adulthood naturally.
-These statistics are exacerbated by beach erosion as a result of tourism development.
-Head-start programs aim to increase the survival rate by protecting the hatchlings until they reach a size where they will face much less risk of predation.
-The work our participants carry out includes scrubbing the tanks to ensure that the turtles have a clean environment to live in, washing the turtles with an antibacterial solution to reduce levels of infection, and also applying antifungal and antibacterial treatments to any wounds the turtles have.
-We also conduct research at the centre, collecting data on turtle morphology and infection rates, as well as some behavioural research to monitor the effects of enclosure enrichment.
+A large part of the environmental project work involves working alongside our partners at the Royal Thai Navy Sea Turtle Conservation Centre, which usually takes place two days a week.
+This is a head-start centre.
+Turtle hatchlings are reared until they are between six and nine months old before being released back into the wild.
+Green turtles are the most common, with hawksbill, olive ridley, and leatherbacks also found in this region.
+Turtle populations the world over are threatened, and it is estimated that only about 1 in 1000 hatchlings survive to reach adulthood naturally.
+These statistics are exacerbated by beach erosion, resulting from tourism development.
+Head-start programs aim to increase the survival rate by protecting the hatchlings until they reach a size where they will face a reduced risk of predation.
+The work you will carry out includes scrubbing the tanks to ensure that the turtles have a clean environment to live in, washing the turtles with an antibacterial solution to reduce levels of infection, and applying antifungal and antibacterial treatments to any wounds the turtles may have.
+We also conduct research at the centre –collecting data on turtle morphology (weight and measurements) and infection rates, as well as some behavioural research to monitor the effects of enclosure enrichment.
 We hope to use this data to gain further understanding of the best methods of turtle husbandry.
-This project runs year round and if you are lucky enough to be on the project during a release date, you will assist in releasing hundreds of young turtles into the ocean
+This project runs all year round and if you are lucky enough to be on the project during a release date, you will assist in releasing hundreds of young turtles into the ocean.

-We also conduct biodiversity research on nearby islands year round.
-We conduct surveys and run camera trapping research on the islands to build up a picture of the biodiversity there and we hope that this research will contribute to the islands falling under formal protection.
-We have already confirmed the presence of some critically endangered species on the islands so we know that they are of conservation value, and we hope through our continued and expanding research, we can learn more about the ecology of the islands and their importance in the region.
-Other activities include conducting research on mangroves and conducting further research on these plants.
+We conduct year-round biodiversity research on nearby islands such as Kho Kho Kao.
+We conduct surveys and run camera trapping research on the islands to build a picture of the biodiversity there.
+Travelling to these islands is an amazing experience.
+You will learn to set up and position the camera traps, interpret photographs, and enter them into the database.
+The islands are remote so there is no Wi-Fi, dry toilets are used, and we sleep in hammocks.
+The aim of this research is to provide motivation for the islands to gain formal government protection.
+We have already confirmed the presence of some critically endangered species on the islands, which proves they are of great conservation value.
+Through our continued and expanding research, we hope that we can further educate local authorities about the ecology of the islands and their importance of conserving these ecosystems.

 *Please note that we only travel to the islands once a month, so participants who only visit for two weeks might not get the opportunity to conduct island surveys.

-Another element to our projects is carrying out bird surveys in and around the local area year round.
+Another element to our conservation work involves carrying out bird surveys twice a week – which usually start at around 06:00.
+The surveys are conducted in and around the local area throughout the year.
+Commonly identified species include the Pacific swallow, Asian palm swift and the red-wattled lapwing.
 Birds are an important part of healthy ecosystems and as such, building species lists and monitoring populations and patterns of migration is a valuable way to build a picture of how well nature is doing in an area.
 Participants are provided with training on how to identify birds in the field.
-Currently our data is submitted to a citizen science project, e-Bird, we are also looking at developing this project to commence our own research plan.
+Currently our data is submitted to a citizen science project called eBird.
+We are also in the process of developing this project to create our own research plan.

-During the dry season, November to April, we carry out one to two snorkelling surveys a week on nearby coral reefs.
-We monitor the health of the coral, and we also look at the variety and abundance of fish species present.
-Coral reefs are incredibly important ecosystems which are vital to the health of our oceans, which in turn means that they are vital to humans as well.
-Globally coral reefs are being affected by overfishing, climate change and irresponsible tourism.
-We aim to monitor the reefs close to where we are based to look at how well they are doing and to establish if there are any actions that could be taken to improve or protect them further.
-We carry out our surveys in partnership with Green Fins Thailand and REEF, which are both organisations using citizen science to provide research and monitoring of the world’s coral reefs.
+During the dry season (November to April) we carry out a weekly snorkelling survey on nearby coral reefs, such as the reef off the coast of Kho Kho Kao.
+We monitor the health of the coral, and also look at the variety and abundance of fish species present.
+Coral reefs are incredibly important ecosystems which are vital to the health of our oceans, which in turn means that they are vital to humans too.
+Globally, coral reefs are being affected by overfishing, climate change and irresponsible tourism.
+We aim to monitor the reefs close to where we are based – looking at how well they are doing and establishing if there are any actions that could be taken to improve or protect them further.
+Through these surveys, we are also able to assess the recovery of the marine ecosystem in the area following the 2004 tsunami.
+We work in partnership with Green Fins Thailand.
+The data we provide to them is entered into the citizen science databases, iNaturalist and eOceans, which contribute to research and monitoring of the world’s coral reefs.

-*Please note that you will not be doing any diving, while conducting these surveys, only snorkeling.
+*Please note that you will not be doing any scuba-diving while conducting these surveys, only snorkelling.

 GVI Phang Nga Long-term Objectives:

-6. To assist and develop local coastal conservation efforts through providing practical support to project partners, research, awareness raising and habitat restoration.
+3. Assist and develop local conservation efforts by providing practical support to project partners through research, awareness campaigns and habitat restoration.

 The best decisions in international development and conservation cannot be made without accurate and up-to-date data or informed research.
 Our many field teams around the world collaborate with local and international partners to analyse data and draw conclusions.
 In addition, many of our participants have used research they have collected on their various GVI projects to complete their Masters, Doctorate, or postdoctoral studies.
 We also run a fellowship program which connects postdoctoral researchers at globally-respected universities with our many sustainable development programs around the world to support their research and ensure continuous improvement of our best practices on base.